HL7/fhir-for-fair/input/pagecontent/terminology.md

 The FAIR principles have recently been applied to a vocabulary by Cox et al 2021 (<https://doi.org/10.1371/journal.pcbi.1009041>).
-This is summaried as follows (adapted from Table 1):
+This is summarized as follows (adapted from Table 1):

 Findability